Auckland Council approves 'emergency budget', passes a 3.5% rates rise and restores library cuts

-Auckland Council has approved its "emergency budget" today, which includes a 3.5 per cent rates rise, assets sales of $224 million and reinstating library cuts.
+Auckland Council has approved its "emergency budget" today, which includes a 3.5 per cent rates rise, asset sales of $224 million and reinstating library cuts.

 The vote at the finance committee was overwhelming, with just councillors Greg Sayers, Chris Fletcher and John Watson voting against the 3.5 per cent rates increase.